ionic-team/ionic-site/docs/platform-customization/platform-classes.md

 Ionic also adds classes based on the OS version.
 This can be used to customize your project for a specific OS version.
 A class is added for the major version and the major + minor version.

 The class is created by looking at the User Agent of the OS version.
 The major + minor class is created by replacing the `.` separating the major and minor version numbers with a `_`.
 So if you are running your project on a device running iOS 8.4 it will add the `platform-ios8` and `platform-ios8_4` classes.
+Below are some example classes but it is not limited to these.

 <table class="table">
   <tr>